 But before you begin shooting, do you know what you should learn about first?
 That’s right.
 You must prioritize advance concepts and preliminary assessments.
 They make all a difference for both the security team and the executive you are protecting.

-Simply put, we deliver to you on a plate the core concepts of an EP agent training course:
+Simply put, we deliver to you on a plate the core concepts of an executive protection training program:

 - Protective intelligence and preliminary assessments,

 - Live advance and protective detail exercises,

 - State licensing and insurance.

 As soon as you cover all these aspects, you are on your way to becoming an executive protection agent everybody wants to work with.

 Final Remarks on High Threat Executive Protection Training

 This article detailed everything you need to know about high threat EP training, and we hope it was worth your time.
 Actually, EP agents are known for being busy and rushed.
 They always have something to do, prepare for a detail, speak at a conference, or enroll in courses.